Audition Songs for Ordinary Days – By Character

-If you’re looking for audition songs for Ordinary Days, it’s best to choose an introspective song from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Ordinary Days, it’s fitting to choose an introspective song from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Ordinary Days premiered in 2008, the audition songs below are drawn from musicals between the 1990s and 2010s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.